slphyx/ABIApp/Readme.md

 ## Overview

-The **ABI** package provides tools for species delimitation of helminths using genetic distance and visualization methods.
+The **ABIApp** package provides tools for species delimitation of helminths using genetic distance and visualization methods.

 ---